 We account for income taxes under the asset and liability method, which requires that deferred tax assets and liabilities be recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
 Deferred tax assets are reduced by a valuation allowance if it is more likely than not that some portion of the deferred tax asset will not be realized.
 In evaluating the need for a valuation allowance, we take into account various factors, including the expected level of future taxable income and available tax planning strategies.
-If actual results differ from the assumptions made in the evaluation of our valuation allowance, we record a change in valuation allowance through income tax expense in the period such determination is made.
+If actual results differ from the assumptions made in the evaluation allowance, we record a change in valuation allowance through income tax expense in the period such determination is made.
 During 2014, the valuation allowance decreased from \$360.9 million to \$159.7 million primarily due to the impact of the Victor Acquisition.

 Accounting Standards Codification 740, "Income Taxes" prescribes a recognition threshold and measurement attribute for a position taken in a tax return.
 Under this standard, we must presume the income tax position will be examined by a relevant tax authority and determine whether it is more likely than not that the income tax position will be sustained upon examination based on its technical merits.
-An income tax position that meets the more-likely-than-not recognition threshold is then measured to determine the amount of the benefit to be recognized in the financial statements.
-Liabilities for unrecognized income tax benefits are reviewed periodically and are adjusted as events occur that affect our estimates, such as the availability of new information, the lapsing of applicable statutes of limitations, the conclusion of tax audits and, if applicable, the conclusion of any court proceedings.
+An income tax position that meets the more-likely-than-not recognized income tax benefits are reviewed periodically and are adjusted as events occur that affect our estimates, such as the availability of new information, the lapsing of applicable statutes of limitations, the conclusion of tax audits and, if applicable, the conclusion of any court proceedings.
 To the extent we prevail in matters for which liabilities for unrecognized tax benefits have been established or are required to pay amounts in excess of our liabilities for unrecognized tax benefits, our effective income tax rate in a given period could be materially affected.
 The Company recognizes interest and penalties related to unrecognized tax benefits in the (Benefit from) provision for income taxes in the Consolidated Statements of Operations.
 Net liabilities for unrecognized income tax benefits, including accrued interest and penalties, were \$77.4 million as of December 31, 2014 and are included in Other liabilities in the accompanying Consolidated Balance Sheet.